JAAKKQ/SkynetWizard/README.md

 # SkynetWizard
-Download and upload files easily
+Download or upload files easily to the Ethereum network

 ```
 Max upload files size: 1GB